Financial Policies

 Guideline Agreement: An official University document that describes the benefactor’s intent and specifies how the subject endowment or annual income will be used.
 All Guideline Agreements are drafted and approved by the Office of Gift Acceptance.

 Named, Annually Funded, Account (NAFA): Gifts are made annually to the NAFA, which only has a spending account, and spent annually in accordance with the Guideline Agreements.
-To establish NAFA Guideline Agreements, the donor must pledge, for a period of at least 5 years, a dollar amount equal to at least 5% of the minimum required to endow the same type of account.
-This option is available for some but not all of the purposes identified for endowments.
+To establish NAFA Guideline Agreements, the donor must pledge to contribute, annually for a period of at least 5 years, an amount equal to at least 5% of the minimum required to endow the same type of account.
+This option is available for some but not all endowments.

-Quasi-Endowment: (Funds Functioning as an Endowment) Internally funded endowments, which are funded through unrestricted miscellaneous funds (general funds may not be used for this purpose).
+Quasi-Endowment: (Funds Functioning as an Endowment) Internally funded endowments, which are funded through unrestricted funds (general funds may not be used for this purpose).
 The decision to hold the funds in perpetuity is made by the University, not an outside donor.
+Quasi endowments may only be formed from a unit’s unrestricted funding sources.
+Approval from the Associate Vice President Budget and Finance is required (and must be documented alongside the Guideline Agreement and other relevant materials) for a quasi-endowment to be established.

-Statement of Donor Intent: A University document that reflects the benefactor’s current wishes for the administration of the future endowment and locks in the current minimum for that specific type of endowment.
+Statement of Donor Intent: A University document that reflects a benefactor’s current wishes for the administration of their future (estate) gift to the University.
+A Statement of Donor Intent locks in the current endowment minimum if the donor is creating an endowment with their future gift.
 All Statements of Donor Intent are drafted and approved by the Office of Gift Acceptance.

 Term Endowment: Term endowments are created with funds from external sources, which generally fund a specific event.
-An end-date is established in the guidelines, and the principal is spent down over the life of the term endowment.
+An end-date is established in the Guideline Agreement, and the principal is spent down over the life of the term endowment.
 Use of term endowments is not encouraged.
+Approval from the Associate Vice President Budget and Finance is required to create any term endowment.

-True Endowment: Endowments created with funds received from an outside donor, which will be held in perpetuity with income used for designated purposes.
+True Endowment: Endowments created with funds received from an outside donor, where the donor has stipulated that the funds be held in perpetuity with income used for designated purposes.

 All names of endowed or named, annually funded, accounts are initially approved by the Office of Gift Acceptance, at the drafting of the Guideline Agreement for said fund, with input from the appropriate University stakeholders.